ArnoVdH/photoblog/content/blog/2019/ubi_introduction.md

 ## Why a BI?

+Why would it be worthwhile to switch to a BI system instead of the current means-based benefits type of social security?
+There are multiple expected advantages where a BI would do more or do things better than the traditional social security systems.

 ### Overhead and the nanny state

 One aspect that would appeal to adversaries of 'big government' would be the reduced state overhead.
 Less background checks means less resources spent towards a large supervisory apparatus.
 The whole spending side of a social security system could be minimized, only maintaining the taxation part.